beyond-all-reason/teiserver/documents/planned_designs/clustering.md

 Note: This ties in with the "Per node process" item.
 - **Stage 1:** Identify which pubsub messages need to include the sending `Node.self()` as part of their structure
 - **Stage 2:** One message at a time, update the documentation and implementation of said message (both send and receive)
-- **Stage 3:** Identify other things that need to be a singleton (e.g. lobby_id, spring_id), they probably need to be placed in a single GenServer instance rather than ETS
+- **Stage 3:** Identify other things that need to be a singleton, they probably need to be placed in a single GenServer instance rather than ETS.
+Investigation has found only two things that need to be singletons.
+- - User SpringId
+- - Lobby match_id
-- **Stage 4:** Add functionality for a node coming online after the others and being caught-up on state of caches (e.g. client list)
+- **Stage 4:** Add functionality for a node coming online after the others and being caught-up on state of caches (e.g. client/lobby list)

 ##### Less reliance on pre-caching
 - **Stage 1:** Identify pre-caches used